 That tent was dedicated to training in the intricate language system of the 10 commandments.
 When that tent was lost, presumably by Solomon's actions, so too were the museum pieces contained within.

-Acts 15 was likely written at the museum, as writing sacred scripture likely required use of some of the models.
+Acts 15 was most likely written at that museum as writing sacred scripture most likely required use of some of the models.
 Later NT editors edited the text to shift the location of that meeting to Jerusalem.

 The museum pieces at Capernaum were not to survive in history, and the Acts 15 writers knew this.
 They write of a distant time when that tent would be rebuilt again.
 Importantly, that rebuilding is not of the tent itself, but the museum pieces that explain the design complexity of the language used to write inspired text.

 The Alphabet Models

 The models on this website are rediscovered by study of the Phoenician Alphabet.
 We call it the Paleo Alphabet to be very precise.
 We think this alphabet from Moses' day was used by Solomon to write a letter to Hiram, king of Phoenicia, in order for Solomon to obtain logs for his Pagan Temple at Jerusalem.

 Hiram learned this alphabet this way.
 Hiram then used it in his international trading operations.
 Through that use it was picked up around the world.
 It became the basis for Latin, Greek and some suggest all the other phonetic alphabets on earth.